-The standard chest strap chair is not considered an upper torso restraint as part of the vehicle restraint system
+The standard chest strap on the wheel chair is not considered an upper torso restraint as part of the vehicle restraint system

 Preferred position for anchor point.

 - Approximately ear level, 1 foot behind the person. - Angle of restraint belt between the shoulder and the anchor at 30 degrees from horizontal